sonos/torch-to-nnef/README.md

 )
 ```

-As shown in API it is by default not dependent of tract inference library but as
+As shown in API it is by default not relying on tract inference library but as
-optin to rely on it for extra-checks.
+optin to do few extra-checks with it.

 ## Limitation